sujit70777/Awsome-Mobile-App-Development/README.md

 - [core-plot](https://github.com/core-plot/core-plot) - A 2D plotting lib which is highly customizable and capable of drawing many types of plots.
 - [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit.
 - [EChart](https://github.com/zhuhuihuihui/EChart) - iOS/iPhone/iPad Chart, Graph.
 Event handling and animation supported.
+- [FSInteractiveMap](https://github.com/ArthurGuibert/FSInteractiveMap) - A charting library to visualize and interact with a vector map on iOS.
+It's like Geochart but for iOS.